dan-sprague/FastBreak/README.md

 # FastBreak.jl

-No frills Julia package for fast univariate (for now) segmented regression with an arbitrary but predefined number of breakpoints.
-Useful when knowing when data behavior changes, and statistical questions about timing are important.

-i.e., when did my population stop growing in treatment group A compared to group B?
+Fast, bayesian detection of breakpoints in univariate time series data.
+Envisioned for biologists interested in asking: what is the probability that population A and B reached plateau growth phase at the same time, controlling for growth rate?
+Statistical inference can also be performed on slopes (growth rates)

-## Overview
+## Method Overview

-FastBreak fits piecewise linear (segmented) regression models with an arbitrary number of breakpoints using maximum likelihood estimation OR MCMC posterior estimation.
-The package uses handrolled gradients and hessians to optimize using Newton's method, along with standard errors and confidence intervals for all parameters.
+FastBreak fits piecewise linear regression models with an arbitrary number of breakpoints using a fast MCMC sampler (< 1s for 2000 samples on hundreds of observations).
+All parameters are estimated **jointly** rather than in an iterative fashion.
+The package uses a hardcoded logposterior gradient to provide posterior samples in the blink of an eye.
+An initial MAP estimate is performed with Newton's method (Hessian derived with the assistance of Claude, because, well, no thanks!).

+### Why Bayes?

+Standard optimization (MLE/MAP) performed well on simple growth curves, however that approach fails catastrophically on sine-like and more complex data, likely due to vanishing gradients and kinks in the loss induced by the breakpoints.
+R's `segmented` library uses an iterative fitting procedure however the hope for this library was for joint optimization of all parameters using gradient decent.

+Bayesian sampling appears to better explore the solution space, leading optimal solutions even though the gradient optimization is still there.

 ## Features